zksecurity/zkvm-benchmarks/README.md

 just bench-local
 ```

-The benchmark results will be saved in CSV format in the `benchmark_outputs` directory.
+The benchmark results will be saved in JSON format in the `benchmark_results` directory.

 ## Generating a Report